Preparing for Disasters

 - To learn more about NOAA Weather Radios, visit:

 Locate the main electric fuse box, water service main and natural gas main.
 Learn how and when to turn these utilities off.
 Teach all responsible family members.
 Keep necessary tools near gas and water shut-off valves.
 Learn more about this on the EMD YouTube channel.
+Factor in newer concepts such as electric vehicle safety.

-Inspect Your Home For Potential Hazards
+Inspect Your Home for Potential Hazards

 During a disaster, ordinary objects in your home can cause injury or damage.
 Anything that can move, fall, break or cause a fire is a home hazard.
 For example, a hot water heater or a bookshelf can fall.
 Inspect your home at least once a year and fix potential hazards.

+During disaster response, affected communities depend heavily on local and national volunteer organizations to provide trained volunteers and much-needed donated supplies.
+Get involved today by donating or volunteering with a reputable organization.
 Consider forming a neighborhood group, attend free disaster skills workshops, and discuss how you'll help people and pets who normally rely on you.

 Preparedness Checklists & Information Sheets